0skater0/Firefox-No-Spoiler/README.md

 ## Feedback and Support

-If you encounter any issues or have suggestions for improvements, please create a new issue <a href="https://github.com/0skater0/Firefox-No-Spoiler/issues" target="_blank">here</a>.
+If you encounter any issues or have suggestions for improvements, please create a new issue [here](https://github.com/0skater0/Firefox-No-Spoiler/issues).

 ## License

-This plugin is licensed under the MIT License.
+This addon is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.
 Please note that this plugin is provided as-is without any warranty.
 Use it at your own risk.

 ### Support Me & my work 🙏